Quick Start

 The match behaviour for a given value is based on the type of the value.
 For strings, a literal case-sensitive match is used.
 This is useful for matching on enum-like values, like pronouns in English:

-.match {$pronoun :string}
+.input {$pronoun :string}

 he {{He is a good person.}}